alexandruvalentin/Spice-Check/README.md

     - [Stack Overflow](https://stackoverflow.com/) as a general source.
     - [W3Schools](https://www.w3schools.com/) as a general source.
     - [CSS-Tricks](https://css-tricks.com/) as a general source.
-    - [Matt Rudge of Code Institute](https://codeinstitute.net/) for the opaque-overlay of the hero image.

 ## Acknowledgements